mahendrabairagi/visual/roaddamageinspection.md

 In the AWS DeepLens console, in the left navigation panel, choose Models.
 Then choose Import model.

 On the Import model page, choose Externally trained model.
 In the Model artefact path, enter the S3 bucket and model path you created earlier.
-Give it a meaningful name and description, and make sure to choose TensorFlow as the model framework.
+Give it a meaningful name and description, and make sure to choose Mxnet as the model framework.
 Choose Import model.

 Select the model that you imported earlier, and then choose Add model.